juliannehiew/Homework-unit-1/README.md

 * What domain of the financial industry is the company in?

+Betterment is a financial advisory company providing robo-advising and cash management services (Betterment).

 * What have been the major trends and innovations of this domain over the last 5-10 years?

+Prior to 21st century, financial advisors are more often investment managers who carried out manual tasks, such as educating, advising and coaching their clients.
+When robo-advisor was launched in 2010 by Betterment, it has offered a complete digital investing new experience in financial services industry.

+Robo-advisory, including algorithm-driven financial planning services with little to no human interaction, has shaped the future of financial services industry and changed the traditional business models to stay forefront (backendbenchmarking).

+Machines that can be programmed to think and act like professionals, has continued to innovate and push boundaries.
+Now, AI and deep learning is on the digital competitive edge, with machines that can learn and adapt on their own (Investopedia).
+AI is shaping our world in many contexts , including replacing human advisors or supports, enhancing human capabilities and automating a number of mundane back-office tasks to reduce costs across the board (Investopedia).

+One of the greatest advantages of robo-advisor is making sensible investment decisions in the background based on the information provided by the investors without human advisers’ biases and emotions get in the way.

 * What are the other major companies in this domain?

+The top FinTech competitors in the robo-advisor are namely:
+     Stash,
+     Wealthfront,
+     SoFi,
+     Vanguard Digital Advisor,

 ## Results

+* What has been the business impact of this company so far?

+In creating Betterment, Jon thrives to seek better ways to help investors to manage their financial situations efficiently to achieve better outcomes and better life.

+In May 2010, Betterment’s first launch was at TechCrunch Disrupt which is the most influential technology conference in New York.
+It was a pivotal moment for the team to pitch their platform to penetrate the market.
+Their presentation was a highlight and thus, they won Biggest New York Disruptor.
+Evidently, hundreds of customers trusted them and started to invest in their platforms.
+In November 2011, the team of 13 continued to drive growth and proudly celebrated 10,000th paying customer.
+Amid growing, Betterment is following their mission by listening to their customers and continues to develop better financial experience efficiently.

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?